-In fact, both can be true, depending on how you search for items and whom you ultimately decide to buy from.
-Here are some tips that can help you to be successful with your eBay electronics shopping experience, beginning with tips to help you actually find items you might like to bid on.
+In fact, both can be true, depending on how you search for items and from which seller you ultimately decide to buy.
+Here are some tips that can help to ensure a successful eBay electronics shopping experience.

-Despite evaluation-oriented features like eBay reviews and guides, eBay isn’t a particularly good place to learn about the types of item you’d like to buy.
-Do that elsewhere—at your local electronics store, for example, or in consumer electronics magazines.
-Not knowing what make, model and general types of features you’re looking for in a consumer electronics item is a surefire way to have a poor buying experience on eBay.
+Despite evaluation-oriented features such as eBay reviews and guides, eBay is not a particularly good place to learn about the types of items you might want to buy.
+A better place to conduct your research is a local electronics store, for example, or consumer electronics magazines and websites.
+Not knowing what make, model or features you want in a consumer electronics item is a surefire way to have a poor buying experience on eBay.

 Know What It Should Cost

-It’s important to know what price range you’re looking at so that you can spot a too-good-to-be-true deal if you run across one.
-Having price ranges in mind is also helpful in narrowing your search since searches for consumer electronics items can quickly grow out of control.
+You should also research the price range of any product so that you can spot a too-good-to-be-true deal.
+Having price ranges in mind is also helpful in narrowing your search because searches for consumer electronics items can quickly become overwhelming.

 Use eBay’s More Advanced Search Tools

-Indeed, there are so many consumer electronics items and sellers on eBay that if you just search for “plasma tv” or “ipod,” you’ll receive such an endless barrage of items for sale that you’ll be almost immediately overwhelmed.
+eBay provides advanced search tools that are helpful when you are searching for specific items.
+A generic search for a “plasma tv” or “iPhone” will yield an overwhelming barrage of items.
 Use multiple and exclusive keywords to search more specifically for only the features, specifications, make, or model that you want.

 Survey eBay’s custom search options to see if you can refine your search even more by price, location, or other auction details.
-Include search terms that describe specifications that are important to you—for example, not just “ipod” but “new black ipod nano,” not just “plasma tv” but “used 26-inch sony plasma tv.”
-Consider also using eBay’s product finders for the type of item you want to buy, for the most specific possible set of results.
+Include search terms that describe specifications that are important to you—for example, not just “iPhone” but “new gold iPhone 7,” not just “plasma tv” but “used 26-inch Sony plasma tv.”
+Consider also using eBay’s product finders for the type of item you want to buy for the most specific possible set of results.

 Narrow Yourself to a List of Potential Winners

-Use the auction watching features on eBay to bookmark a few (at most five to ten) auctions from different sellers that may fit the bill for you, so that you have a manageable number of options to decide between.
-Only watch those that are really what you are looking for in terms of the manufacturer, the make, the right selling conditions, the right auction terms and details, and right price range.
+Use the auction watching features on eBay to bookmark a few (at most, five to 10) auctions from different sellers that fit the bill for you.
+This will give you a manageable number of options.
+Only watch those that are really what you are looking for in terms of the manufacturer, the make, the right selling conditions, the right auction terms and details, and the right price range.

-Of course, searching for and finding potential items to bid on is only half the battle.
-It is equally important that you are careful about the items on which you choose to bid and the seller(s) with whom you choose to transact.
-Keep reading for tips on actually making your purchase once you've found a selection of items you're interested in and search for reviews on the sellers.
+Be careful about the items on which you choose to bid and the seller(s) with whom you choose to transact.
+Search the web for tips on purchasing your specific item once you've found a selection of items you're interested in and search for reviews on the sellers.

-- Don’t just take the lowest priced item first.
-This is a common mistake made by eBay beginners, and one of the biggest mistakes you can make.
-Read each of the item listings in question carefully to extract as much information from them as you can.
-Give more weight to sellers who describe the item’s condition in detail (“new in box,” or “used but functional with some scratches”) than to sellers who don’t say anything at all about its condition.
-Read warranty, return, and shipping policies carefully to see how complicated things will be in each case if you receive a defective or unsatisfactory item.
+- Don’t select the lowest priced item.
+This is a common mistake made by eBay beginners and one of the biggest mistakes you can make.
+Read each of the item listings in question carefully to extract as much information as you can.
+Give more weight to sellers who describe the item’s condition in detail (“new in box,” or “used but functional with some scratches”) than to sellers who do not describe the product's condition.
+Read the warranty, return, and shipping policies carefully to see how complicated things will be in each case if you receive a defective or unsatisfactory item.

 - Buy from credit card-friendly sellers and be careful about shipping.
-Because of the high value and typical fragility of consumer electronics items, it’s the process of completing the transaction is more risky and more complication-prone than it is for many other types of items commonly bought and sold on eBay.
-Avoid sellers who don’t either accept PayPal or give you some other method by which to pay with a credit card, since credit card purchases are typically protected by the card issuer.
-Be sure that your seller is willing to pack the item well and that he or she offers a delivery method and tracking that you can easily work with—it wouldn’t do to have your new $3,500 consumer electronics item delivered to your doorstep and left to sit there outdoors until you arrive home from work seven hours later!
+Because of the high value and typical fragility of consumer electronics items, completing the transaction is more risky and complicated compared to other types of items commonly bought and sold on eBay.
+Avoid sellers who don’t accept PayPal or give you some other method of payment other than a credit card because credit card purchases are typically protected by the card issuer.
+Be sure that your seller is willing to pack the item well and offers a delivery method and tracking that you can work with.
+You don't want $3,500-worth of consumer electronics sitting on your doorstep for seven hours.

-, your credit card issuer, and the shipper in question if the item arrives damaged, fails to arrive when expected, or arrives in a condition other than the one expected. eBay, credit card issuers, and shippers all impose limits on the amount of time that you have to lodge any complaint that you may have, so your ability to seek recourse in the event of any problems is limited to a short period of time following the sale.
+Contact your credit card issuer and the shipper in question if the item arrives damaged or fails to arrive when expected. eBay, credit card issuers, and shippers all impose limits on the amount of time that you have to lodge any complaint that you may have, so your ability to seek recourse in the event of any problems is limited to a short period following the sale.